 Capvidia is proponent of MBD data, so we’d recommend exporting into STEP and QIF as a best practice, especially if your department or company is exploring digital transformation or model-based enterprise.

 - Native CAD (e.g. Creo to Creo file): This is the most reliable way to maintain the complete model definition, including MBD.
-But this requires the receiving end has the same CAD system and the intellectual property can be shared.
-Also, staying within the walls of one proprietary CAD system can seriously limit your options as far as CAM, CAI, and other downstream software.
+This requires the receiving end has the same CAD system and ability for intellectual property can be shared.
+Also, staying within the walls of one proprietary CAD system can limit your options in CAM, CAI, CMM and other downstream software.

 Geometric modeling kernels (Parsolid, ACIS): This is also a very reliable way to exchange data between CAD systems with the same geometric kernel.
 But this is limited to geometry and may not include any MBD.